 From rum with a cause to spirits sans booze, these are the liquids you need on your radar now.
-Kate Malczewski is the girl in the know…
+Kate Malczewski is the writer in the know…

 There are few things we love in this world as much as whisky, and cake might be one of ‘em – so when we heard that Glenmorangie was rolling out a single malt Scotch inspired by the king of puds, we knew we had to try it for ourselves.
 (BTW, no icing was involved in the making of this dram – the whisky was finished in Tokaji dessert wine casks as an ode to cake.
 Clever, right?)
 It’s got the fruity drinkability of Glenmorangie’s classic Scotch, plus a big, rich smack of honey.
 Yes please!